hzeller/rpi-gpio-dma-demo/README.md

 ```

 ##### Result
-Rasberry Pi 2 and Pi 3 are unimpressed and outputs in the same speed as writing
+Raspberry Pi 2 and Pi 3 are unimpressed and output in the same speed as writing
 directly, Raspberry Pi 1 takes a performance hit and drops to 14.7Mhz:

 Raspberry Pi 1                       | Raspberry Pi 2                      | Raspberry Pi 3